-Figure 2.
-Solar Panel Output: Sunny vs. Cloudy
+Figure 5.
+Solar panel output: sunny vs. cloudy

-The benefit of energy storage is that when the bus frequency dips, the energy storage inverter outputs power to assist the generator set in responding to the transient, reducing the magnitude of frequency and voltage dip.
+The benefit of energy storage is demonstrated when the bus frequency dips.
+The energy storage inverter outputs power to assist the generator set in responding to the transient, thus reducing the magnitude of frequency and voltage dips.
 The energy storage inverter can provide 250 kW continuously, up to the storage capacity of the battery.
-In transient operation, the inverter has higher power capability (150 percent for 30 seconds, or 200 percent for 3 seconds).
-The battery capacity can power the inverter for 10 minutes at 250 kW.
+In transient operation, the inverter has higher power capability - 150 percent for 30 seconds or 200 percent for 3 seconds.
+The battery capacity in this example can power the inverter for 10 minutes at 250 kW.

-An additional benefit of the energy storage inverter is overall improvement in diesel power efficiency.
-The energy storage system can supply operating reserve (spinning reserve) for the power plant.
-As power plant load rises, additional generator sets are usually started when the operating load reaches 80 to 90 percent of the running generator sets' capacity.
+An additional benefit of the energy storage inverter is the overall improvement in diesel power efficiency.
+The energy storage system can supply operating reserve or spinning reserve for the power plant.
+As the power plant load rises, additional generator sets are usually started when the operating load reaches 80 to 90 percent of the running generator sets' capacity.
 This provides extra capacity to respond to transient loads.
-Using the storage energy as operating reserve allows the system operator to wait to dispatch additional generators until the power system load is 95 to 100 percent of the running units' capacity.
-The overall average load of the diesel generators sets is therefore higher, resulting in higher overall power plant efficiency.
+Using the stored energy as operating reserve allows the system operator to wait to dispatch additional generator sets until the power system load is 95 to 100 percent of the running units' capacity.
+The overall average load of the diesel generator sets is therefore higher, resulting in higher overall power plant efficiency.

-Figure 3.
-Typical thin film PV array on racking system and clips.
+Figure 6.
+Typical thin-film PV array on racking system and clips

-The CAT microgrid control system can be used with or without energy storage in an existing power plant to control the network and integrate with all energy sources to provide coordinated control of the generator sets, energy storage, and PV panels.
-This is important because with high reliance on renewable generation, voltage on some power feeder circuits may rise.
+The Cat microgrid control system can be used with or without energy storage in an existing power plant to control the network and integrate with all energy sources to provide coordinated control of the diesel generator sets, wind power energy sources, energy storage and PV panels.
+This is important because high reliance on renewable generation may cause voltage on some power feeder circuits to rise.
 The microgrid controls automatically adjust to maintain system voltage and power quality within specifications.
 The controller monitors generator set operation and maintains minimum load levels on the diesel generator sets in response to set points determined by the operator.

-Where fuel consumption information is available, the microgrid controller can be used to dispatch the most efficient generator set, or combination of generator sets, for a particular operating mode.
+Where fuel consumption information is available, the microgrid controller can be used to dispatch the most efficient generator set or a combination of generator sets for a particular operating mode.